Ranger District - Silver City

 For current conditions call (575) 388-8201.

 Summer is here, meaning increasing monsoons possible for weather on the Silver City District.
-Please be extra-careful with spark-producing equipment even during our rainier months of the year.
+Please be extra careful with spark-producing equipment even during our rainier months of the year.
 Check with the district for updated local driving conditions.
 Remember to keep a “weather emergency kit” in your car that should include matches, drinking water, blanket or sleeping bag, a small shovel, hand saw or axe, tow chain or strap, and energy bars.

 Use caution when driving on the district, the area may be subject to sudden flash flooding or muddy, impassable roads unexpectedly.
 Be careful when parking vehicles and avoid parking over tall dry grass or weeds.
 Remember to bring drinking water, or be prepared to filter or treat all water from snowmelt, springs, rivers, or creeks.
 River levels can change rapidly during spring - watch for suddenly rising river or stream levels.
 Water can still be difficult to find in some areas - remember to bring drinking water if camping in remote areas.
 Be alert for lightning and approaching storms, especially in the afternoons during summer.

 Please be considerate of all persons choosing to recreate on the forest.
-Remember to be especially bear aware this spring, and continue to watch for snakes.
+Remember to be especially bear aware and continue to watch for snakes.
 Rabies is also a fact of life in southwestern New Mexico, with several recent reports on the forest.
 Make sure all pets (including horses) accompanying you have current vaccinations.
 Never encourage wild animals to approach you, your pets, or campsite.
 Never feed wild animals.

 District Ranger: Diane Taliaferro